-If you only have one full day in Beijing and you would like to feel, touch and see the essential Beijing, the one day itinerary in Beijing below is my suggested self-guide itinerary to plan your own memorable Beijing Day Tours.
+If you only have one full day in Beijing and you would like to feel, touch and see the essential Beijing, you may check out the one day itinerary in Beijing below, my suggested self-guide itinerary to plan your own memorable Beijing Day Tours.

 This itinerary takes you for a walk along the axis from south to north and appreciate the harmony of the city design which took its form in Yuan (1279-1368) and Ming ( 1368-1644) Dynasties.

 Temple of Heaven